 Camp Olliners and staff enjoy three meals per day at vary locations overlooking the Pacific Ocean, Yaquina Bay, beach, and the beautiful Newport coast.
 We provide campers and staff with delicious, well-balanced meals and offer a variety of options at each meal.
 We believe great food is an important part of the camp experience.

 Campers dine family-style while sitting with their tent group and counselors.
 Kitchen Patrol (KP) gives campers an opportunity to help with the set up and cleanup of their group’s dining area during meals.
 Counselors encourage good dining manners and monitor that campers are eating well-balanced meals.
 Camp support staff checks campers’ hands upon entering the dining area to help ensure the health of our camp community.
+We also celebrate birthdays!

 Menu items are selected to provide nutritional meals that appeal to campers.
 A sample menu has been provided below.
 When feeding many people, we understand that it’s important to provide choices.
 Some special dietary needs and allergies can be accommodated with our regular daily meal offerings.
 Read here for more information about special dietary needs.
 Some of the daily options, in addition to our regular menu items, include: